 - Cost Savings: The physical footprint of on-site paper storage makes it an expensive way to store your documents.
 By digitizing your records, you can store thousands of files for pennies per dollar compared to commercial office space charged per square foot.

 - Improved Collaboration: Paper files can only be in one person’s hands at a time.
 With digital files, you can share data with multiple team members simultaneously, regardless of physical location.

 - Disaster Prevention: Paper records are prone to damage, loss, and theft.
 Digital files can be secured by encryption and backed up to multiple locations, making a data loss disaster nearly impossible.

 - Reclaim Space: Re-appropriate your new-found office space for more important tasks while reducing paper clutter.

 How do document conversion services work?

-Transforming a wall of filings cabinets into a cloud based document management system might seem like a complicated task, but in reality the process is simple.
+Transforming a wall of filings cabinets into a cloud based document management system might seem like magic, but in reality, the process is quite simple.
 From paper to paperless, the entire process can be broken down into 4 simple steps: